micmejia/bible-dump/AMPC/John/John 8.md

-The Jews said to Him, Now we know that You are under the power of a demon ([^d]insane).
+The Jews said to Him, Now we know that You are under the power of a demon (insane).
 Abraham died, and also the prophets, yet You say, If a man keeps My word, he will never taste of death into all eternity.